Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 {{#template name="tutorials.socially.angular2.step_07.md"}}
 {{> downloadPreviousStep stepName="step_06"}}

-In this step we will review briefly files structure our Socially app has so far, also we’ll look closely into TypeScript features since knowing better primary programming language of this package would be surely beneficial.
+In this step we will briefly review the file structure our Socially app has so far, also we’ll look closely into certain TypeScript features since having a better understanding of the primary programming language of this package would be surely beneficial.

 # File Structure

-As you probably have noticed, our tutorial app has a strict modular structure at this point: there is no pure JavaScript files that are being bundled together and auto-executed, so Meteor's file loading conventions don't have effect.
+As you have probably noticed, our tutorial app has a strict modular structure at this point: there are no pure JavaScript files that are being bundled together and auto-executed, so Meteor's file loading conventions doesn't have an effect.
 Even more, every .ts-file is being compiled into a separate System.j module, which we can then import whenever we need to.

-There is another one thing worth sounding once more.
-As you know, Meteor has two special folders: **client** and **server**  .
+There is another thing worth mentioning once more.
+As you know, Meteor has two special folders: **client** and **server**.
-We can benefit from them (and already done it in this app) too by allowing access to the client side modules from the client side only and, accordingly, to server side modules from the server side.
+We can benefit from them (and have already done so in this app) by allowing access to the client side modules from the client side only and, accordingly, to server side modules from the server side.
-Everything outside them will be available to the both parts.
+Everything outside of those folders will be available to the both client and server.
-It’s, no wonder, a recommended approach in Meteor, and this is how we’ve been doing it so far.
+It’s no wonder why this is a recommended approach in Meteor, and this is why we’ve been doing it so far.
 Let's stick to it further.

 # TypeScript

 TypeScript is a rather new language that has been around for 3 years only.
 Since then it’s been gaining [popularity](https://www.google.com/trends/explore#q=%2Fm%2F0n50hxv) due to various reasons.
-Among them are one of the fullest implementation of the ES2015 standard's features on the market including some of the experimental ones, pseudo type-checking and rich toolset developed by Microsoft and TypeScript community.
+Among them is one of the fullest implementations of ES2015 features on the market: including some of the experimental ones, pseudo type-checking and a rich toolset developed by Microsoft and the TypeScript community.
 It has support already in all major IDEs including Visual Studio, WebStorm, Sublime etc.

 One of the hottest questions in JavaScript, that has been around since the Web 2.0 era started, was how to make JavaScript less bug-prone and